3.1 Heartbroken rebels

 You matter more to me than my church or political party or circle of friends or anybody.

 It’s not that we have total freedom.
-But certainly spaces have opened up that were not there before, spaces where tribalism is diluted.
+But certainly spaces have opened up that were not here before, spaces where tribalism is diluted.

 Yet in the big picture, human society still runs on tribal fundamentalism.
 Look at our politics.
-It’s becoming so fiercely tribal, and vicious and crazy and dangerous.
+It’s become fiercely tribal and vicious and crazy and dangerous.

 So…